luismvargasg/monty/README.md

 ## Prerequisites

 This program was made and tested using Ubuntu 14.04.3 LTS and compiled with gcc 4.8.4.
-We recommend you to test this shell under this conditions.
+We recommend you to test this interpreter under this conditions.

 ## Built With - Compilation

 * Ubuntu 14.04.3 LTS Running on a Virtual Machine "Vagrant"
-* gcc 4.8.4 Compiled with the flags: `-Wall -Werror -Wextra -pedantic *.c -o hsh`
+* gcc 4.8.4 Compiled with the flags: `-Wall -Werror -Wextra -pedantic *.c -o monty`
 * GNU Emacs 24.3.1